The Department of Civil & Mineral Engineering

 Distinguished Lecture Series

-(Zoom link will be sent out via email the morning of the event)
+(a Zoom link will be emailed the morning of the event)